nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Requirements**
 This includes the different functional as well as non-functional requirements of _Common Cents_.
 ### Product scope
-The problems _Common Cents_ aims to tackle.
+This section highlights the problems that _Common Cents_ solves by describing the target user profile and value proposition of the app.

 **Target user profile:**